Meatable CEO Jeff Tripician: ‘I’d Be Disappointed If We Don’t Have Approval in 5 Countries Next Year’

 That’s where the second approach comes in.
 “You take your conventional product, add in some Meatable, and now some of that is helping make it a better place.
 I think that’s a route that would work, and it’s cost-effective at that size.”

-He points out how younger Americans are holding sustainability dearer than perhaps older generations do.
+He points out that younger Americans are holding sustainability dearer than perhaps older generations do.
 Their purchasing power is massive, and they’re not afraid to switch to a different brand if it doesn’t meet their ethical needs.

 “So if the meat industry wants to help itself, they should say: ‘I’ll put some of those things on the shelf with my name on it, not Meatable’s name, and have those consumers go: ‘Great!’” says Tripician.